submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 7) Click `Publish release`.

-For most projects a GitHub action job will be initiated to build release artifacts and publish to quay.
+For most projects a GitHub action job will be initiated to build release artifacts and publish to Quay.
 This will take several minutes.
 You can monitor the progress from the project's main page.
 A small yellow circle should be present to the right of the heading above the file listing which indicates it's in progress.
 You can click it to see details.
 When complete, it will change to either a green check mark or a red X.